everycure-org/matrix/docs/src/data_science/evaluation_deep_dive.md

 We have three variations of the full matrix Recall@n metric corresponding to different choices for the ground truth set $GT$:
 1. The *standard version* uses the standard ground truth positive test set
 2. The *clinical trials version* uses successful clinical trials
+3. The *negatives version* which uses the ground truth negative test set.
+Unlike the others, we want this one to be as small possible

 #### AUROC (Area Under the Receiver Operating Characteristic curve)